armukilan/aws-cloud-practitioner-notes/AWS services/EC2.md

 - **Memory Optimized** - Memory optimized instances are designed to deliver fast performance for workloads that process large data sets in memory.

 - **Accelerated Computing** - Accelerated computing instances use hardware accelerators, or co-processors, to perform functions, such as floating point number calculations, graphics processing, or data pattern matching, more efficiently than is possible in software running on CPUs.
+(The Accelerated Computing instance category includes instance families that use hardware accelerators, or co-processors, to perform some functions, such as floating-point number calculation and graphics processing, more efficiently than is possible in software running on CPUs.
+Amazon EC2 provides a broad choice of accelerators including GPUs, purpose built AI chips AWS Trainium and AWS Inferentia, FPGAs and more.)

 - **Storage Optimized** - Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage.
 They are optimized to deliver millions of low-latency, random I/O operations per second (IOPS) to applications

 - **HPC Optimized** - High performance computing (HPC) instances are purpose built to offer the best price performance for running HPC workloads at scale on AWS.
 HPC instances are ideal for applications that benefit from high-performance processors such as large, complex simulations and deep learning workloads.

+**What are Amazon EC2 UltraServers** - Amazon EC2 UltraServers are ideal for customers seeking the highest AI training and inference performance for models at the trillion-parameter scale.
+UltraServers connect multiple EC2 instances using a dedicated, high-bandwidth, low-latency accelerator interconnect, so you can use a tightly coupled mesh of accelerators across EC2 instances and access significantly more compute and memory than standalone EC2 instances.

 ## Instance Features